zephyrproject-rtos/zephyr/doc/reference/kernel/usermode/usermode_sharedmem.rst

 Without the wrapper, a developer is required to implement custom linker scripts for each processor in the project.

 The general usage is as follows.
-Define CONFIG_APP_SHARED_MEM=y in the proj.conf file in the project folder.
 Include app_memory/app_memdomain.h in the userspace source file.
 Mark the variable to be placed in a memory partition.
 The two markers are for data and bss respectively:
 K_APP_DMEM(id) and K_APP_BMEM(id).
 The id is used as the partition name.